by Frank Overton, February 2003, revised 2016

 - Sugar Free

 Eat 3 meals a day and 4 snacks.
 Drink 1 ounce of water per pound of weight each day.
 This basically subscribes to Dr. Phil Goglia where 80% of weight loss occurs in the kitchen thru food choices and 20% occurs from exercise.
+Also check out our Winning in the Kitchen Podcast and Training Tip.

 If you are already “winning in the kitchen” [the 80% part] with go fast foods try using these two tools to take a harder look at your diet and food consumption: